burrrata/cryptoeconomics.study_rust_edition/src/ch1/centralized_payment_processor.md

 Also, theft is often unprovable

-## Properties of decentralized systems
-- yay!
+### Decentralized Databases

-They're new, fun, and exciting and open up a field of P2P possibilities :)
+They're new, fun, and exciting and open up a field of possibilities that would otherwise be impossible at scale without cryptoeconomic mechanisms :)

-Also resistant to hacking IF built correctly (they're often not as best practices are an evolving moving target)
+Also resistant to hacking IF built correctly (but they're often not because best practices are a constantly evolving moving target)